 Have you ever finished a really great workout or gone for a great jog in the woods and felt on top of the world afterwards?
 Remember thinking that if you could bottle that post-exercise high you would never skip a workout ever again?
 Why isn’t feeling good enough of a reason to keep us motivated?
 Why is it so hard to show up to the gym even if we know how much good it does for our bodies and minds?
 Do we, as humans, just have the worst short-term memories?

 The answer is complicated when you consider the psychology, but it’s also extremely simple.
 Going after something meaningful is hard.
 Getting out of your comfort zone is hard.
 The fear of failure and of the unknown is enough to freeze us in our tracks, but with each step forward the process will become easier.
+Read more about the excuses you make to yourself.

 You've seen the magazines in the checkout aisle about losing 20lbs in a month, but is that too good to be true?
 Well, it depends.
 How fast is too fast to be dropping pounds?